larsks/blog.oddbit.com-posts/2014-09-02-visualizing-heat-stacks.md

 ...but I really like visualizing things, so I wrote a quick hack called [dotstack][] that will generate [dot][] language output from a Heat stack.
-You can process this with [Graphviz][] to produce output like this:
+You can process this with [Graphviz][] to produce output like this, in which graph nodes are automatically colorized by resource type:

 <a href="/assets/2014/09/02/sample.svg"><img
   src="/assets/2014/09/02/sample.svg" width="400"/></a>

-Or like this:
+Or like this, in which each node contains information about its resource type and physical resource id:

 <a href="/assets/2014/09/02/sample-detailed.svg"><img
   src="/assets/2014/09/02/sample-detailed.svg" width="400"/></a>